finbourne/lusid-sdk-java/sdk/docs/AddressKeyDefinitionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AddressKeyDefinitionApi apiInstance = apiFactory.build(AddressKeyDefinitionApi.class);

         AddressKeyDefinitionApi apiInstance = ApiFactoryBuilder.build(fileName).build(AddressKeyDefinitionApi.class);
         String key = "key_example"; // String | The address key of the address key definition.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the address key definition.
 Defaults to return the latest version of the address key definition if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // AddressKeyDefinition result = apiInstance.getAddressKeyDefinition(key, asAt).execute(opts);

             AddressKeyDefinition result = apiInstance.getAddressKeyDefinition(key, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {